What is RTP and why understand it

 What RTP means

 RTP (Return to Player) is a "return to player."
-It shows what percentage of bets a slot or game theoretically returns to players in the form of wins over a long distance.
+It shows what percentage of bets a slot or game theoretically returns to players in the form of long-distance wins.

 How is RTP considered?